freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-151-paper-sheets-of-standard-sizes-an-expected-value-problem/index.md

 ---
-title: Problem 151: Paper sheets of standard sizes: an expected-value problem
+title: Paper sheets of standard sizes - an expected-value problem
 ---
 ## Problem 151: Paper sheets of standard sizes: an expected-value problem